Top Five Educational Screen Time Benefits

 While there has recently been a lot of focus on the downside of children spending more time on devices, it's important not to lose track of all the positive ways parents can leverage technology to enrich their children's lives rather than detract from it.

-Since devices aren't going away anytime soon, let's focus on how parents can incorporate positive screen time habits into their child's routine.
+Since devices aren't going away anytime soon, let's focus on how parents can incorporate educational screen time into their child's routine.

 Screen time doesn't have to mean mindless TV or random YouTube videos.
 There are plenty of ways in which your children can enjoy screen time in a positive way and benefit from all that modern technology has to offer.
 From educational games to online science tutorials and video conferencing with family, there are many ways to foster positive screen time habits.